COVID-19 Testing Info

-The testing center is in Woodland Commons and is open Monday to Friday from 8 a.m. to 4:50 p.m.
+The testing center is in Woodland Commons and will be open Monday to Friday from 8 a.m. to 4:50 p.m. in the spring.
 Residential students cannot be tested on Fridays.
 Also, you need to show a completed daily COVID-19 symptom tracker before being admitted for testing.
 This brief checklist can be completed on a computer or your phone through the Health Services Patient Portal where you also schedule your testing appointment.

 Should I get tested if I have symptoms?

 No, individuals with symptoms of COVID-19 should send a secure message through the Health Services Patient Portal or call 508-999-8982 to discuss testing options.

 Schedule your testing appointment on the UMass Dartmouth Health Services Patient Portal.